The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 I have a soft spot for secret passageways, bookshelves that open into

-have one myself, but I won’t tell you where.
-At the other end of the
+one myself, but I won’t tell you where.
+At the other end of the spectrum are

-homeless, whether the mad destruction is wrought under the name of
+whether the mad destruction is wrought under the name of totalitarianism or

 —